ggsour/gui-talib/README.md

 numpy
 matplotlib
 ttkbootstrap
+TA-lib
+First install the TA-lib binary for your OS following the [installation Guide](https://mrjbq7.github.io/ta-lib/install.html)

-Install de the packages from requirements.txt with.(replace $path with yours)
+Then nstall de the packages from requirements.txt with.(replace $path with yours)
 ```
 pip install -r /$path/requirements.txt

 ```
 # Usage
+For more information about Functions and parameters please refer to [Ta-lib documentation](https://mrjbq7.github.io/ta-lib/doc_index.html)
 1) launch with
 ```
 ~/python3 gui-talib.py